Humbedooh/gitpubsub/README.md

 GitPubSub
 =========

-GitPubSub is a subscribable Git commit notification server similar to SvnPubSub.
+GitPubSub Publisher/Subscriber service for JSON based communication, developed for broadcasting git commits.

 Changes to git repositories are transmitted in JSON format to anyone listening in on the HTTP service.

+## Publishing data to GitPubSub ##
-By default, the server scans the local git repositories for changes and publishes these through the HTTP service (listening on the default svnpubsub port 2069) in JSON format.
+If `rootFolder` is set, the server scans the local git repositories for changes and publishes these through the HTTP service (listening on the default svnpubsub port 2069) in JSON format at the URI `/json`.

-A post-receive hook is also available for notifying when a commit has been pushed to the server.

-## Pulling data off gitpubsub ##
-Self-explanatory.
-Once you've set up gitpubsub, try running
-`curl -i http://yourhost:2069/json` and watch the output.

-## Pushing data to gitpubsub ##
-In addition to the manual labor, gitpubsub also offers any client matching the `trustedPeers` list to publicise data to all other clients.
-This is done by doing a `POST` request to /json:

-    POST /json HTTP/1.1
-    Content-Length: 1234

-    {"commit":{...}}

-## Using a post-receive hook instead ##
+### Using a post-receive hook to publish commits ###
 If you don't feel like parsing the git repo every 5 seconds, you can instead add a post-receive hook to your Git server.
 Simply use the following script (edit it to fit your server):